the-learning-collective/tlcjs/README.md

 ## Writing with AsciiDoc

 AsciiDoc is a form of markup.
+It has a [user guide](http://asciidoc.org/userguide.html) for more information than you could possibly want.

 Here are some useful things: